Perfluorooctanesulfonic acid: Degradation

-PFOS does virtually not degrade under environmental conditions and is thus highly persistent.
+PFOS virtually does not degrade under environmental conditions and is thus highly persistent.
 Waste water treatment plants are also unable to degrade PFOS.
 On the other hand, precursors are transformed to PFOS in waste water treatment plants.

 Properties

 The C8F17 subunit of PFOS is hydrophobic and lipophobic, like other fluorocarbons, while the sulfonic acid/sulfonate group adds polarity.
 PFOS is an exceptionally stable compound in industrial applications and in the environment because of the effect of aggregate carbon–fluorine bonds.
 PFOS is a fluorosurfactant that lowers the surface tension of water more than that of hydrocarbon surfactants.

 Uses

-Perfluorooctanesulfonic acid is usually used as the sodium or potassium salts.
+Perfluorooctanesulfonic acid was usually used as the sodium or potassium salts.